pauljrognon/bse-python-brushup-2022/complements.md

 ---
 {% include navigation.html %}

-You can find videos from Nandan Rao's course.
-They introduce many of the concepts that you will learn during the brush-up course.
-The content overlaps with the current one, but not completely.
+You can find here videos from Nandan Rao's course.
+The content overlaps with our brush-up, but goes beyond in some aspects.
 The purpose of these materials is to provide additional support for you during the course.

 ## 0. Introduction to Python + Variables